azdavis/azdavis.net/readme.md

 ## useful commands

 - `make`
-    - lints and compiles .ts to .js
+    - lint and compiles .ts to .js
-    - compiles .styl to .css
+    - compile .styl to .css
-    - compiles .pug to .html
+    - compile .pug to .html
-    - concatenates compiled assets into one .html file
+    - concatenate compiled assets into one .html file
 - `./test`
-    - starts a server on port 8080
+    - start a server on port 8080
-    - opens your default browser to http://localhost:8080
+    - open your default browser to http://localhost:8080
-    - re-makes whenever files change
+    - re-make whenever files change
 - `make deploy`
-    - ensures the current git status is empty
+    - ensure the current git status is empty
-    - ensures the current git branch is master
+    - ensure the current git branch is master
-    - makes everything which is not up-to-date
+    - make everything which is not up-to-date
-    - git pushes master to origin
+    - git push master to origin
-    - uploads all built files, images, etc.
+    - upload all built files, images, etc.

 ## {con,per}formance